-- Method Statement including construction ESMP (CESMP).
-The Contractor's construction ESMP shall provide details such as Contractor's commitment to environmental protection; methodology of implementing the project ESMP; environmental mitigation measures and monitoring program during different stages of the construction period, and the contractor's proposed resources for the implementation of the ESMP.
+- Method Statement including construction ESMP.
+The Contractor's construction ESMP shall

+provide details such as Contractor's commitment to environmental protection; methodology

+of implementing the project ESMP; environmental mitigation measures and monitoring

+program during different stages of the construction period, and the contractor's proposed

+resources for the implementation of the ESMP, including an E&S officer to ensure the E&S

+requirements are implemented.

 - Construction Programme

 - Environment, Social, Health and Safety Policy statement

 - Covid-19 management protocols at site

 - Workers Code of Conduct

-- Occupational Health and Safety Plan
+- Health and Safety Plan

-- Approved Traffic Management Plan by the Traffic Department
+- Traffic Management Plan

+- Construction Drainage Plan

-If time permits these submissions should be reviewed by the relevant authorities such as: the Departments of Environment Health, Transport, Physical Planning and Labour, and their comments factored into the bid review and award process.
+It is recommended that these submissions should be reviewed by the relevant authorities such as: the Department of Environmental Health, the Development Control Authority and the Department of Physical Planning and Labour, and their comments factored into the bid review and award process.
 The approved plans that form part of the contract with the successful bidder, and any subsequent approved amendments to these, should be disseminated to all relevant line agencies so that they may be referred to for monitoring purposes.
 The plans must be approved by the PIU, based on consultation and technical advice other departments as needed, before works commence.

-Project management during construction, including general oversight and direction, will be the combined responsibility of the Contractor's Project Manager and the ORTCP team.
-Overall primary responsibility for day-to-day construction activities and contract management, and therefore for environmental management during construction, will lie with the Contractor's site supervisory staff.
+Project management during construction, including general oversight and direction, will be the combined responsibility of the Contractor's Project Manager and the supervision consultants and the ORTCP team.
+Overall primary responsibility for day-to-day construction activities and contract management, and therefore for environmental and social management during construction, will lie with the Contractor's site supervisory staff.

-9.3 Operations Phase Environmental and Social Management Activities and Responsibilities
+8.3 Operations Phase Environmental and Social Management Activities and Responsibilities

-This phase commences when construction is finalized, at which point the NSDC is expected to assume responsibility for management of the facility.
-The NSDC should enlist the support of relevant agencies such as the Department of Infrastructure in developing a maintenance plan to address operations phase requirements from inception, to guide with the inspection and maintenance protocols.
-Responsibility for routine cleaning will continue with NSDC upon completion of construction.
+This phase commences when construction is finalized, at which point the NCA is expected to assume responsibility for management of the facility.
+The NCA should enlist the support of relevant agencies such as the Department of Infrastructure in developing a maintenance plan to address operations phase requirements from inception, to guide the NCA's inspection and maintenance protocols.
+Responsibility for routine cleaning will continue with NCA upon completion of construction.

-The NSDC will also be responsible for maintenance of new vegetation in the long term.
+The NCA will also be responsible for landscaping including the maintenance of new vegetation in the long term.
 Requirements for management will be most onerous early in the operational phase, as vegetation planted will still be establishing and maturing.
-It is proposed that the contractor continue with the immediate aftercare through the defects liability period, and that they be required to price for this responsibility in their bid.
-Once the vegetation establishes, the attention required will drop off significantly, and will be limited to nominal maintenance, which the NSDC has the capacity to manage.
+Once the vegetation establishes, the attention required will significantly decline, and will be limited to nominal maintenance, which the NCA should have sufficient capacity to manage.

-10. ENVIRONMENTAL AND SOCIAL MONITORING AND REPORTING
+9. ENVIRONMENTAL AND SOCIAL MONITORING AND REPORTING

 Environmental and social monitoring can help determine if construction works are having an impact on the environment, and on people.
-This can help assess the effectiveness of mitigation measures and provide early warning of pollution, impacts on livelihoods, and other incidents, so that corrective action can be taken.
+This can help assess the effectiveness of mitigation measures and provide early warning of pollution, and other incidents so that corrective action can be taken.
 Monitoring is an essential tool in relation to environmental and social management as it provides the basis for rational management decisions regarding impact control.
-The monitoring programme for this project will be undertaken to check on whether mitigation and benefit enhancement measures have actually been adopted and are proving effective in practice; to provide a means whereby any unforeseen impacts can be identified; and to provide a basis for formulating appropriate additional impact control measures if these appear to be necessary.
+The monitoring programme for this project will be undertaken to check on whether mitigation and benefit enhancement measures have actually been adopted and are proving effective in practice, to provide a means whereby any unforeseen impacts can be identified, and to provide a basis for formulating appropriate additional impact control measures if these appear to be necessary.